Albert Horsfall

-Albert Korubo Horsfall (born 22 December 1941) is a retired Nigerian high ranking security and intelligence official.
+Albert Korubo Horsfall (born 22 December 1941) is a Nigerian former high ranking security and intelligence official.
 He was a police officer and pioneer member of the National Security Organization (NSO).
 He was also the first director of the National Intelligence Agency (NIA); and the second director of the State Security Service (SSS).

 Early life

 Albert Horsfall was born on 22 December 1941 at Buguma in present-day Rivers State.

 Albert Horsfall grew up in Degema, the administrative headquarters of Degema Division, one of the four divisions that made up the then Rivers Province.
 Horsfall's father was a successful merchant and he fathered 11 children; three of whom died.
 Albert left home at the age of seven to live with an uncle, Alex Horsfall, a top civil servant who lived at Degema Consulate.
 In 1947, Albert began his elementary schooling at Saint Batha School, Degema; he remembers walking from Degema Consulate, then an area populated by expatriates and Nigerian civil servants to his school.

 In 1951, Horsfall's schooling was disrupted by the death of his uncle Albert in the United Kingdom while taking in-service training.
 Albert had to return to his parents in Buguma, where he completed his primary education at Saint Michael's School, Emohua.
 In 1959, he graduated from Christ School of Commerce Onitsha, a school owned by his father's friend.